Beer Terms Every Beer Lover Needs To Know: How To Describe Beer Like A Pro

 - Read reviews of beers and see how they describe the beers.

-- Read the sides of the beer before you drink it.
-The description can help you learn what flavours or sensations you should try to feel out.
+- Read the the beer label before you drink it.
+The description can help you learn what flavours or sensations are present in your brew.

 - Participate in tours or classes at your local brewery.
 Learn from the best and ask lots of questions.
 Come armed with questions after reading: 5 Questions Brewers Wish You’d Ask on a Brewery Tour.